coder-utkarshchaudhary/AI-powered-personalised-learning-path-for-students/README.md

 ## **License**
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 You are free to use, modify, and distribute this software, provided proper attribution is given.

+## **Follow Up Project**
+Also check out the extension of the project at [AI-powered-mentor-mentee-matching-system](https://github.com/coder-utkarshchaudhary/AI-powered-mentor-mentee-matching-system.git)